open-ephys/gui-docs/source/User-Manual/Plugins/Network-Events.rst

 :code:`TTL [Line=1-256] [State=0/1]` – Sends an **ON** (1) or **OFF** (0) TTL event on the specified TTL line.

+:code:`TTL [Word=unsigned_int64_value]` – Sends TTL event with the states of the first 64 lines combined to form the TTL word.
+Each line represents a different bit in the given unsigned 64-bit integer.
+For more information on how TTL words work, refer to :ref:`undertanding-ttl-events`.

 Other commands
 ---------------